xavbart/42sleeptimer/README.md

 ## Fires a terminal shell timer, which sleeps the Mac and pings you (with IFTTT or mail) before you lose your spot.

 ## TL;DR
 Go for a break ?
-Start the script: conputer goes to display sleep and sends you time notifications.
+Start the script: computer goes to 'display sleep' and will send you timely notifications.

 ### The Problem:
 Sessions on a Mac at 42 accept a stand-by time of 42 minutes before one gets automatically disconnnected.